andyfischer/circa/docs/building.md

 ## OSX ##

 1. Follow the instructions above for building the command-line app
+2. Install SDL with the gfx and image packages.
+2.1 One way you can do this is to install MacPorts, then run this command:
-2. In Terminal, use this command to install SDL: sudo port install SDL-devel SDL_gfx SDL_image
+     sudo port install SDL-devel SDL_gfx SDL_image
 3. In Terminal, from the Circa project folder, enter the command: 'scons plastic'